M-Ahmad45/tivaprojects/led flasher/README.md

 |  2  |  Blue |
 |  3  | Green |

-## Startup Assembly File
-The startup assembly file is provided by keil mircro vision IDE.
-It sets up the processor for usage.

 ## main.c

 `GET_PTR` is a macro function which provides a convinient way to get pointer references to the desired registers.
 Simply pass in the address and a its deferenced version is returned.